CycloneDX/guides/SBOM/en/0x04-Generation.md

 TODO: reach out to IWG for guidance...

 ## SBOM generation as a process
-As we've seen, there are many different ways to generate SBOMs, each method having various trade-offs.
+As we've seen, there are many ways to generate SBOMs, each method having various trade-offs.
 CycloneDX recommends organizations establish a process around SBOM generation that aligns with the needs of the business and that of the SBOM consumer.
 In practice, SBOM generation is a process, not a one-time event.
-As organizations mature their SBOM efforts and consumers expect increased accuracy and expanded data, having an established process that can accommodate multiple generation methods along with the ability to augment and correct SBOM data will provide a strategic advantage.
+As organizations mature their SBOM efforts and consumers expect increased accuracy and expanded data, having an established process that can accommodate multiple generation methods along with the ability to augment and correct SBOM data throughout the generation process, will provide strategic advantages.

 TODO: possible SBOM process flow